pierpaolo28/pierpaolo28.github.io/_work/project5.md

 github: https://github.com/pierpaolo28/Whiteboard-chat-for-Raspberry-Pi
 ---

-This project consisted of developing an interactive whiteboard client/server that pairs of users can use to view pictures, shapes, etc., drawn by each other on their respective Raspberry Pi’s.
+This project consisted of developing an interactive whiteboard client/server that pairs of users could have used to view pictures, shapes, etc., drawn by each other on their respective Raspberry Pi’s.
 This involved implementing a suitable GUI for the send and receive windows, devising a protocol to exchange drawings and physically communicating using the GPIO pins.

 <div class="wrapper" style="text-align: center;">
   <iframe